About Vital Society

 Vital Society has been awarded the highest level of accreditation by CARF International for the following programs:

-We help find residential service for individuals who require support to live successfully in their communities.
+We help find staffed living service for individuals who require support to live successfully in their communities.

 Host Family/ Shared Living - Home Sharing services